sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 }
 ~~~

+The HTML plugin will then listen to metrics sent with the type of the id and type, in this case *gpsi.pageSummary*.

 #### Send the data
 The HTML plugin will automatically pickup data sent with the types of \*.run and \*.pageSummary.
 All these needs to have the URL so that it can be mapped to the right place.

-A message can look like this:
+A message can look like this (the HTML plugin will pickup messages sent by combining the id + type):

 ~~~
 queue.postMessage(